aishafb60/holbertonschool-shell/basics/README.md

-# 8-firstdelete Script
+# 9-firstdirdeletion Script
-This script deletes the file betty from /tmp/my_first_directory.
+This script deletes the directory my_first_directory from /tmp.